How To Get A Matte Finish On Epoxy Resin

 The finish depends on how light reflects off the resin.
 Glossy reflects light sharply, while matte scatters it, giving that soft, non-shiny look.
 It’s a popular choice for pieces that need a subtle, modern, or more muted appearance.
 You can even transition from gloss to matt for a really cool look.

 I first got inspired to try a matte finish after spotting a resin coaster at a craft fair.
 It had this smooth, velvety look that stood out from all the glossy stuff around it.
+It felt high end and handmade at the same time.
+Ever since then, I’ve been looking into different ways to get that look in resin projects and it’s easier than you might think.

 You can do these techniques for small things, or larger DIY projects like resin tables.
 So, grab your crafting gear, and let’s turn those shiny pieces into some seriously cool matte creations! 🌟✨